 Because there's no milk in the batter, the texture of the batter is slick, thick and pale and can be piled into the cup.
 The muffins don't rise much, but they have a pleasant texture similar to pound cake.
 The muffins are sweet and the overall flavor reminds me of peach pie in muffin form.
 That little bit of almond extract is key.
 In addition, the batter halves very easily so if you only need six muffins that won't be a problem.

-These muffins are very good, but I couldn’t stop at one batch and did one more experiment.
-Instead of using all-purpose flour, I used 1 1/2 cup of King Arthur Multi-Purpose Baking Mix and 1 teaspoon xanthan gum.
-The muffins were just as good — maybe even a little better.
+These muffins are very good, but I couldn't stop at one batch and did one more experiment.
+Instead of using all-purpose flour, I used 1 ½ cup of King Arthur Multi-Purpose Baking Mix and 1 teaspoon xanthan gum.
+The muffins were just as good -- maybe even a little better.
 The KA gluten free flour has a very nice flavor.
-As you can see from the photo, I baked the gluten free peach muffins without paper liners and got nice little round crusts.
+As you can see from the photo, I baked the gluten-free version without paper liners and got nice little round crusts.
 So you can bake with or without liners.

 Here's the recipe for peach muffins.
 Enjoy!

 - 1 ½ cups all-purpose flour (210 grams)

 - ¾ teaspoon salt

 - ½ teaspoon baking soda

 - 2 large eggs

 - ¾ teaspoon vanilla